ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 ## Revision history

 The format version is reflected in the `schemaVersion` property, present in the root object.
+The value of this property follows the semantic versioning requirements ([semver](http://semver.org)).

 Versions are listed in reverse chronological order.